microsoft/pxt-arcade/docs/courses/csintro3/events/intro.md

-# Activity: On Game Update Event
+# Activity: Intro to Events

 An event is something that happens.
 Holidays, Birthdays, and the end of the school year are all big events for anyone involved.